 This evidence gathering process can sometimes be technical and lengthy, but it is also a critical step in discharging the burden which is placed on an accused when raising a defence.

-Nyman Gibson Miralis, are experts in assisting companies and individuals who are the subject of investigations by AUSTRAC, the Australian Federal Police (AFP), the (Australian Taxation Office (ATO) and the Australian Criminal Intelligence Commission (ACC) for suspected money laundering activities.
+Nyman Gibson Miralis specialises in assisting companies and individuals who are the subject of investigations by AUSTRAC, the Australian Federal Police (AFP), the (Australian Taxation Office (ATO) and the Australian Criminal Intelligence Commission (ACC) for suspected money laundering activities.

 Nyman Gibson Miralis has specialised knowledge of the substantive laws under which these agencies operate and the practice and procedure of investigations and prosecutions.